-We believe that use of this QA compliance alternative would result in oversight sampling and testing that is equivalent to the current regulatory QA requirement, and, in fact, may result in significantly superior QA oversight since the sampling and testing would be conducted by an independent surveyor in accordance with a comprehensive plan approved by EPA, rather than by individual refiners and importers.
-This rule would not have any adverse environmental impact, and would provide refiners and importers with additional flexibility in complying with the regulations.
+We believe that use of this QA compliance alternative will result in oversight sampling and testing that is equivalent to the current regulatory QA requirement, and, in fact, may result in significantly superior QA oversight since the sampling and testing will be conducted by an independent surveyor in accordance with a comprehensive plan approved by EPA, rather than by individual refiners and importers.
+This rule will not have any adverse environmental impact, and will provide refiners and importers with additional flexibility in complying with the regulations.
 As a result, while this rulemaking was initiated in response to the compliance issues raised by refiners in the NY/CT area, we believe it is appropriate to provide this compliance alternative to refiners and importers supplying any RFG covered area.
-The rule, therefore, would provide this QA compliance alternative to any RBOB refiner or importer in any RFG area who either arranges to have an independent surveyor conduct a program of compliance surveys, or who participates in the funding of an organization that arranges to have an independent surveyor conduct a program of compliance surveys, in accordance with the provisions in this proposed rule.
+The rule, therefore, provides this QA compliance alternative to any RBOB refiner or importer in any RFG area who either arranges to have an independent surveyor conduct a program of compliance surveys, or who participates in the funding of an organization that arranges to have an independent surveyor conduct a program of compliance surveys, in accordance with the provisions in this rule.

-Compliance with this QA alternative would be optional.
+Compliance with this QA alternative is optional.
 Refiners and importers may choose to comply with the existing QA requirement and not participate in a survey program.
-Refiners and importers who supply more than one RFG area may choose to participate in the survey program for one RFG area and comply with the existing QA requirement for another
+Refiners and importers who supply more than one RFG area may choose to participate in the survey program for one RFG area and comply with the existing QA requirement for another RFG area.

-RFG area.

-This proposed rule would add a new paragraph (a)(11) to 40 CFR 80.69, which contains the current QA requirement.
-This proposed rule also would amend § 80.77 to require parties to include on product transfer documents the information required under § 80.69(a)(11) as described above.
+This rule adds a new paragraph (a)(11) to 40 CFR 80.69, which contains the provisions for the alternative QA requirement.
+This rule also amends § 80.77 to require parties to include on product transfer documents the information required under § 80.69(a)(11) as described above.